Abhidnya05/Group2Project3/README.md

 health of population and fertility dates around the world.
 Out hypothesis is there is a positive correlation between economic prosperity and health and wellbring.
 The project team has created and interactive dashboard to allow users to explore census and GPD data.

+## How to run the interactive site
+- BICH TO WRITE AFTER WE MERGE THE TWO REPOSITORIES
+- Launch a virtual environement
+- Run app-solutions.py

 ## Limitantions
 - The census data covers the period of 1960 - 2021.
 - During the data cleaning process, smaller countries which had did not have conistent GDP and population data for every year was dropped form the set presented